 We humans are lazy by nature, or our brains are lazy by nature.
 As “habit people” we stick to routines and things we have grown used to.
 If we struggle and learn a new fingering on the guitar it’s added to our memory database.
 After hours of practise it will be close in reach whenever we need that fingering in our playing.

-How can we break the habit of playing the same phrases?
+How can we break the habit of playing the same melodies and phrases?

 Is there any way we can break the habits of crafting similar products every time we create something new.
 May it be music, art or some other form of design.

 I have found some tricks to jump over the habit-barrier and create more unique designs and that is to shift the way that I produce.
 To change the process of how I create.

 Change the process, change the outcome.– Mick Gordon (DOOM composer)

 Change the process, change the outcome.